learn-academy-2019-charlie/ruby-assessment-jackmaldonado/ruby.md

 x = 1022
 puts "I am printing a random number #{x}"
 ```
+It is the same thing as string interpolation, which prints out whatever you put.
+The #{} will print out the variable that is put inside the brackets.

 #### 6. How do you feel about testing right now?
 What potential pros/cons/barriers/advantages do you see to implementing BDD in your own code?

 //Your Answer

+some of the pros that come with testing are, making sure everything is going to work how you want it to,

 //Googled Answer